nikouliciousp/SchoolJaxRsApp/README.md

 # SchoolApp REST API

 This is a Java-based RESTful API for managing a school's information system.
-It is built using JAX-RS technology and provides functionalities to handle various entities, such as teachers, departments, and their relationships.
+It is built using JAX-RS technology and provides functionalities to handle various entities, such as teachers, students, departments, and their relationships.

 ## Features